alareti/lpu/README.md

 | OO2D      | Forwards both OA and OB independently in both dimensions   | 2             |

-Given that normal links already have available 4 bits, it seems that these hyperlinks do not give much advantage unless we restrict ourselves to LAT or LON link types and ignore the OO link types.
+Given that normal links already have available 4 bits, it seems that these jumper do not give much advantage unless we restrict ourselves to LAT or LON link types and ignore the OO link types.
 Given that, we now only have six options, meaning we also gain an additional bit we can devote to specifying the link offset.
 Below is the updated table.